mschuessler/two4two/README.md

 ## Training Models on two4two
 For training your own models you have two choices:
-1) *No GPU required and installation free*: Run our example notebook inside of [Colab](https://colab.research.google.com/drive/1-_sp1_eCc1ToeTQRxrXxGzaW-FLbGHxN?usp=sharing) (this will download pregenerated datasets) - you can also run this notebook on your own machine you can find the notebook in [examples/GenerateData.ipynb](examples/GenerateData.ipynb)
+1) *No GPU required and installation free*: Run our example notebook inside of [Colab](https://colab.research.google.com/drive/1-_sp1_eCc1ToeTQRxrXxGzaW-FLbGHxN?usp=sharing) (this will download pregenerated datasets) - you can also run this notebook on your own machine you can find the notebook in [examples/train_lenet_colab.ipynb](examples/train_lenet_colab.ipynb)
 2) Install the installation including all requirements for generating your own training data and training your own models**.
-This will install tensoflow and we recommend to have your own GPU available:
+This will install tensoflow and we recommend to have your own GPU available.
+After that you can user our [training script](examples/train_lenet.py) (we also have an [untested ResNet implementation](examples/train_resnet.py))
 ```
 pip install .[example_notebooks_model_training]
 wget https://f001.backblazeb2.com/file/two4two/datasets_models/golden80k.tar.gz